12 Unique Coffee Drinks from Around the World

 cubes of different Cheeses

-Koffeeost or Norwegian coffee with cheese is a coffee to which goat or reindeer milk cheese is added, although cow’s milk cheese can also be added.
+Koffeeost, or Norwegian coffee with cheese, is made by adding goat or reindeer milk cheese, though cow’s milk cheese can also be used.
 The small cheese cubes are typically made from squeaky Finnish cheese called juustoleipä, into a cup and pouring hot coffee over them.
 As the cheese melts, it infuses the coffee with a distinct creamy and savory flavor.
 The resulting beverage offers a surprising combination of the rich bitterness of coffee and the creamy, slightly salty notes from the cheese.
 Kaffeost has become a beloved traditional drink in Finland, providing coffee enthusiasts with an unconventional and delightful taste experience.

 11. Coffee With Charcoal